-Before participating in an Emissions Reduction Fund auction, you must consider and develop your carbon abatement contract delivery schedule.
+Before participating in an ACCU auction, you must consider and develop your carbon abatement contract delivery schedule.

 When planning your delivery schedule you should consider:

-These processes can mean that it can take up to nine months from the end of each of your project’s reporting period before units can be delivered.
+These processes can mean that it can take up to 9 months from the end of each of your project’s reporting period before units can be delivered.
 You should plan your delivery schedule accordingly.
-The contract allows a degree of flexibility to delivery Kyoto ACCUs early should the process takes less time.
+The contract allows a degree of flexibility to deliver Kyoto ACCUs early should the process takes less time.